Business, Science, and Ethics

 Online Browse + Free Previews

 Jessica C. Flack and Frans B. M. de Waal suggest that the origins of morality can be found in our evolutionary cousins: nonhuman primates.
 Paul Lawrence suggests that the human sense of morality is innate, or at least has evolved over a long period of time, to fulfill our need to bond with and care for others.
 Leda Cosmides and John Tooby argue that the evolutionary psychology framework can be useful for understanding business ethics in its account of “cheater detection,” participation in collective action, and how our minds socially construct groups.
 William Frederick suggests that we come to see firms as natural phenomena.
 Edwin Hartman argues that we should take an Aristotelian approach to understanding nature and evolution.
-This volume also includes papers by Joshua Margolis, Robert Solomon, Timothy Fort, David Messick, Saras Sarasvathy, Mollie Painter-Morland, Sandra Waddock, Joseph DesJardins, Ronald Mitchell, and Tara Radin.
+Other contributors include Joshua Margolis, Robert Solomon, Timothy Fort, David Messick, Saras Sarasvathy, Mollie Painter-Morland, Sandra Waddock, Joseph DesJardins, Ronald Mitchell, and Tara Radin.

-· PRINT FORMAT (paperback) · Online access available with The Ruffin Series of the Society for Business Ethics ·
+· Online access available with The Ruffin Series of the Society for Business Ethics · Order PRINT below ·

 You may also place an order by phone 800-444-2419 or 434-220-3300, by fax 434-220-3301; or by e-mail [email protected].